 That was all on the phone call.

-The fact that Michael Flynn was illegally surveilled, unmasked, raw intelligence got out in all of this, that the that Obama was told and kept in the loop.
+The fact that Michael Flynn was illegally surveilled, unmasked, raw intelligence got out and all of this, that Obama was told and kept in the loop.

-Then we go back to the insurance policy comment and struck and page, and then we go back to the the text messages.
+Then we go back to the insurance policy comment of Struck and Page.

 He was unmasked by somebody in the Obama administration.